 Using dry beans is a little more work, but if you cook and freeze them as soon as you bring them home from the store it’ll be just as easy to use as opening up a can.

-Before putting your tortillas in the dish pour some enchilada sauce in first.
+Before putting your tortillas in the dish pour a little enchilada sauce in first.
 The sauce helps keep the tortillas from sticking and when it bakes the tortillas will soak up the yummy sauce.

 Now you’re ready for your chicken and bean layer.

 Before topping the chicken with tortillas spread on a layer of sour cream.